On unbounded invariant measures of stochastic dynamical systems

-For this reason in order to avoid useless notations, we'll suppose from now on that $\alpha=0$, that is we suppose that for all $\psi\in\mathfrak{F}$ Since we supposed that $\mathcal{R}$ is closed, we can extend the property (AL) to all $x\in \R$ for a suitable continuous extension of $\psi$ to $\R$.
-With a slight abuse of notation, we will denote with the same letter (e.g. $\psi$), the map from $\mathcal{R}$ to $\mathcal{R}$ and a continuous extension that verify (AL) for all $x\in\R$.
-At the same way, $\nu$ will be seen both as a measure on $\mathcal{R}$ and as a measure on $\R$ whose support is contained in $\mathcal{R}$.
+In order to simplify our notation, we will suppose from now on that $\alpha=0$, that is, for all $\psi\in\mathfrak{F}$ { } Since $\mathcal{R}$ is closed, we can extend the property (\ref{AL}) to all $x\in\R$ for a suitable continuous extension of $\psi$ to $\R$.
+With a slight abuse of notation, we will denote with the same letter (e.g., $\psi$), the map from $\mathcal{R}$ to $\mathcal{R}$ and its continuous extension that verifies (\ref{AL}) for all $x\in\R$.
+In the same way, $\nu$ will be seen both as a measure on $\mathcal{R}$ and as a measure on $\R $ whose support is contained in $\mathcal{R}$.